mzhong99/maze-generator/README.md

 - Binary Trees
 - Eller's Algorithm

-The end result is similar, regarless of the choice of algorithm.
+The end result is similar, regardless of the choice of algorithm.
 It's a `png` of a maze which you can use for whatever you see fit.
 Here's some examples of how these mazes look:

 | Algorithm          | Sample Result                                        | Result With Solution                                          |
 | ------------------ | ---------------------------------------------------- | ------------------------------------------------------------- |